DevPacho/holbertonschool-interview/README.md

-# holbertonschool-interview
+# Interviews! 🤔💻❓
-🤔💻❓ Possible interview tests
+This repo contains practices for technical interviews